Kitware/cdash-status/README.md

 ## Semantic Versioning

 This project follows [Semantic Versioning](https://semver.org/).
-Releases are automatically created when commits are merged to the `master` branch.
+Releases are automatically created when commits are merged to the `release` branch.

 - `fix:` commits trigger a PATCH release (1.0.x)
 - `feat:` commits trigger a MINOR release (1.x.0)
 - `feat!:` or `fix!:` or any commit with `BREAKING CHANGE:` in the footer triggers a MAJOR release (x.0.0)

+## Authors

+- Vicente Bolea @ Kitware

 ## License